Towards practical PDMP sampling: Metropolis adjustments, locally adaptive step-sizes, and NUTS-based time lengths

 \item The second innovation is to extend the use of the NUTS criterion to (exact) PDMPs, addressing the refreshment challenge specific to this class of processes.
 This method is not confined to the No-U-Turn criterion and can accommodate alternative criteria for adaptivity, making it a versatile addition to the PDMP sampling toolkit.

-\item Finally, our third innovation combines the strengths of the previous developments into a comprehensive framework for the practical deployment of PDMP samplers—without requiring a priori knowledge of bounds or introducing bias, where \emph{both} the step size and the iteration-specific path length are adapted locally.
+\item Finally, our third innovation combines the strengths of the previous developments into a comprehensive framework for the practical deployment of PDMP samplers, without requiring a priori knowledge of bounds or introducing bias, where \emph{both} the step size and the iteration-specific path length are adapted locally.
 This combined approach provides a robust and practical solution for a wide range of complex target distributions. \end{enumerate}

-In a series of empirical experiments, we demonstrate the superior robustness and performance of our algorithms in comparison to HMC.
+We explored the empirical asymptotic scaling of the algorithms and compared them against standard HMC-NUTS on two challenging examples, observing improved robustness and performance.
 Notably, our experiments show that our algorithms outperform HMC, particularly in challenging scenarios such as the Funnel distribution proposed by Radford Neal \cite{neal2003slice}.
 In general, we expect our algorithms to excel (in relative terms) when dealing with complex state spaces characterized by multiple spatial lengthscales.

 The paper is organized as follows.
 The next section introduces key concepts, including PDMP samplers, HMC, and the No-U-Turn Sampler.
 Section \ref{sec:metropolis} discusses the Metropolization of approximate PDMP samplers, while Section \ref{sec:nuts} presents a stopping criterion for determining path length in exact PDMP samplers.
 Section \ref{sec:full-algo} integrates these ideas, introducing a Metropolized PDMP approximation with locally adaptive step size and path length.
 Finally, Section \ref{sec:experiments} showcases numerical experiments and the paper concludes with a discussion in Section \ref{sec:disc}.